polkadot-fellows/RFCs/text/000x-assethub.md

 }
 ```

 The proposed change would modify the deposit constants to require a lower deposit.
-The amount of the reduced deposit should be determined by `deposit` adjusted by arbitrary number.
+The reduced deposit amount should be determined by `deposit` adjusted by an arbitrary number.

 ```rust
 parameter_types! {